Find your voice.

 Communication is about giving and receiving.
-If you have an expressive disorder, it means you have difficulty with being able to express ideas – through speech, writing, etc. And if you have a receptive disorder, you have difficulty with understanding others’ expression – through listening, reading, etc. These include aphasia, language delays, and social pragmatic language disorders.
+If you have an expressive disorder, it means you have difficulty with expressing ideas – through speech, writing, etc. And if you have a receptive disorder, you have difficulty with understanding others’ expression – through listening, reading, etc. These include aphasia, language delays, and social pragmatic language disorders.
 We can help.

-If you notice your child isn’t progressing as expected and meeting milestones, it’s a good idea to get them evaluated as soon as possible.
+If you notice your child isn’t progressing as expected, meeting the appropriate milestones, it’s a good idea to get them evaluated as soon as possible.
 Early intervention in speech and language issues has been shown to produce much better results than waiting until they’re older.
 This is because some critical brain development happens during those early years.
 Voz Speech Therapy’s early intervention can help.

 Have you noticed your child has difficulty breastfeeding, or is struggling to make certain sounds?
 Or, have you noticed you have a difficult time with swallowing?
 If so, it may be an orofacial myofunctional disorder.
 These disorders include tongue thrust, tongue tie, speech distortion errors, dental abnormalities and more.
 The good news is that speech therapy treatments can correct these disorders.

 Stuttering and cluttering are considered fluency disorders.
 These are disorders that affect your ability to speak.
 In most cases, you know exactly what you want to say, but you either have difficulty actually saying it (stutter) or you have speech that comes out bunched together and poorly organized, making it difficult to understand you (clutter).
 These can be frustrating to deal with, but speech therapy can help.

 If you’ve dealt with a speech or language disorder your entire life, you know how frustrating it can be.